MegaBedder/my-awesome-lua/README.md

 - [Port Lua to Web Environment using WebAssembly (Wasm)](https://ciel.im/posts/port-lua-to-web-environment/) - using emscripten to compile Lua
 - [Implementing Proper Getter/Setters in Lua](http://ebens.me/post/implementing-proper-gettersetters-in-lua) - a class in Lua (OOP)
 - [Linked Lists in Lua](http://ebens.me/post/linked-lists-in-lua) - an example of creating custom data structures in Lua
+- [Hooks in Lua for AOP](https://gist.github.com/jcmoyer/5716720) - pre/post method hooks in Lua for AOP
 - [Embeddable scripting with Lua](https://www.ibm.com/developerworks/linux/library/l-lua/index.html) - Lua offers high-level abstraction without losing touch with the hardware
 - [Embed Lua for scriptable apps](https://www.ibm.com/developerworks/linux/library/l-embed-lua/index.html) - Incorporate application scripting using a small language built for the job
 - [Lua states, threads, libraries and memory layout](http://www.thijsschreijer.nl/blog/?p=693) - Diagrams and explains some more advanced concepts of the Lua VM, particularly when interfacing with C.